RoboJackets/electrical-training/code/tutorial/tutorial-2.md

 |ERM_OPEN_LOOP|0x1D|0xA0|

 ### Upload Your Code!
 You should be able to hear a click every second.
 This ends this week's meeting.
-If you want to keep working on it, there are two paths lies in front of you.
+If you want to keep working on it, there are three paths lies in front of you.

+1. Work with DRV2605 built in library and play different kind of waveforms.

-1. Combine with the LCD code you had from last week and write out a count down timer.
+2. Combine with the LCD code you had from last week and write out a count down timer.

-2. Figure out why the piezo buzzer is so quiet, and find somewhere in the haptic driver to fix that.
+3. Figure out why the piezo buzzer is so quiet, and find somewhere in the haptic driver to fix that.
 I can use an ardiuno to demonstrate it can be really loud.

-Have fun!
+Good Work!